cornazano/conferences/2019/DevOpsDaysNYC.md

 > Spring cleaning (housekeeping) of alerts is important to manage the noise levels.
 We need to check the checks or we'll get false positives or checks that are no longer relevant based on the changing ecosystem. #devopsdaysnyc

-## Fight, Flight, or Freeze — Releasing Organizational Trauma (Stratton)
+## Fight, Flight, or Freeze — Releasing Organizational Trauma

 [Matty Stratton](https://twitter.com/mattstratton)